 Optional Wallet Card Handout "What You Need To Know"

-Wallet-sized handout card for steam workers that can be ordered for Seminar Attendees.
+Wallet-sized handout card (see both sides) that can be ordered for Seminar Attendees.

 My Needs for the Seminar

 I need a computer projector and speakers that plug into my computer's audio output, a screen, a demonstration table (I boil water to make steam; at no time does steam pressure exceed atmospheric pressure in the can), and a white board or blackboard.
 Please be sure the projector and speakers are available.
 Before the first seminar, I will email electronic copies of the Quiz, evaluation form, and steam tables to be reproduced for each attendee and checklist.
 The room should be set up conference style (U-shape is good, around a conference table is even better) with attendees as close to me as possible seated at tables so they can take notes.
 The lights must be dimmable so the slides can be seen.
 Provide (or we'll make them with magic markers at the beginning of the seminar) name tags to sit on the desks (first name only) for attendees so I can call on them by name.
 Attendees will need pencils or pens.
 Attendees should be prepared to engage, this seminar is not for spectators.
 While I like to have fun during the seminar, I'm serious about teaching this material and giving you your money's worth.
 I will ask distruptive attendees to leave.
 It's happened twice in 15 years.
 Provide supervision if you need to, to insure your people are serious too.
 For the 9-hour seminar, suggest scheduling it for 8 a.m. to 12 noon, 1/2 hour for lunch, then return for 1 hour.
 The second day will end by noon.